Compare Business Electricity Rates

 Different factors make suppliers the best value for your money, but in terms of unit rates, we have put together the cheapest fixed-price unit rates for you, to give you an idea of what the cheapest rate is.

-Supplier prices are an average of all contract terms on our panel including 1,2 and year fixed-rate tariffs.
-As of October 1 2024, prices are accurate based on 25,000 kWh annual usage.
+Supplier prices are an pulled from 1-, 2- and 3-year fixed-rate tariffs for the London region (region 12) and are for contracts beginning January 1, 2024.
+Prices are accurate based on 25,000 kWh annual usage and exclude VAT.
 Prices reflect a live market and are subject to fluctuation.

 Business Electricity Comparison Made Simple